 Spending time outdoors and in nature has been proven to lift and reduce stress.
 It can ease depression, boost our immune system, lower blood pressure, help concentration, and improve sleep quality.
-Plus, getting outside is a chance to stay physically active, which helps balance our overall wellbeing.
+Plus, getting outside is a chance to stay physically active, which helps balance our overall well-being.

-With our constant use of technology and shift in society we have become more disconnected with nature, but that doesn’t change the fact that humans rely on the natural world.
+With our constant use of technology and shift in society, we have become more disconnected from nature, but that doesn’t change the fact that humans rely on the natural world.
 It is important to make the most of the outdoors during this time and be mindful of our relationship with nature.
 Jefferson Center’s Colorado Spirit team has some tips and suggestions to make your next hike a mindful hike!

 TIP: Set an intention

 - Before you even begin your hike, set the intention to have a mindful hike.
 Take a few deep breaths to bring your mind to the present moment.
 At the start of the trail, set the intention to try and keep your mind as clear as you can on your hike.
-If something in particular has been on your mind, try and let it go for the duration of the hike.
+If something, in particular, has been on your mind, try and let it go for the duration of the hike.